Jump Type Stochastic Differential Equations with Non-Lipschitz Coefficients: Non Confluence, Feller and Strong Feller Properties, and Exponential Ergodicity: Strong Feller Property

 Then for all $x, z\in \R^{d}$ with $|x| \vee |z| \le R$ and $0 < |x-z| \le \delta_{R}$, we can compute Consequently for any $f \in \B_{b}(\R^{d})$ and all $x, z\in \R^{d}$ with $|x| \vee |z| \le R$ and $0 < |x-z| \le \delta_{R}$, we have In particular, since $\e > 0$ is arbitrary, it follows that $\lim_{x-z \to 0}|P_{t} f(x) -P_{t}f(z)| = 0$; this gives the desired strong Feller property. \end{proof}

 \begin{rem} Note that Assumption \ref{Assump-Uniform-Elliptic} places very mild condition on the function $\vartheta$.
-For instance, when $c\equiv 0$, Theorem \ref{thm-strong-Feller} and Proposition \ref{prop-str-Feller-local version} allow us to derive strong Feller property as long as the functions $b$ and $\sigma_{\lambda_{0}}$ are locally H\"older continuous with some exponents $\delta_{b} > 0$ and $\delta_{\sigma_{\lambda_{0}}} > \frac12$, respectively.
+For instance, when $c\equiv 0$, Theorem \ref{thm-strong-Feller} and Proposition \ref{prop-str-Feller-local version} allow us to derive strong Feller property as long as the function $b$ is locally uniformly continuous, and $\sigma_{\lambda_{0}}$ is locally H\"older continuous with exponent $\delta_{\sigma_{\lambda_{0}}} > \frac12$.
 On the other hand, the uniform ellipticity condition for the diffusion matrix $a(x,k)$ in Assumption \ref{Assump-Uniform-Elliptic} is quite standard in the literature.
 Indeed, similar assumptions are used in \cite{PriolaW-06, Qiao-14,Wang-10} to obtain the strong Feller property.
 Proposition \ref{prop-str-Feller-local version} further relaxes this condition to a ``local'' one.
 In case that the diffusion matrix is degenerate, one needs to place certain conditions on the jumps to obtain strong Feller property; see \cite{Wang-11} for related work. \end{rem}